Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Deep-learning framework

 The CR-detection task is in essence a pixel-wise binary classification problem.
 Our goal is to learn a function $f$ which takes an image $I$ as input and outputs $P$, the probability map of each pixel being affected by CR:\\ $P = f(I), P_{ij} \in \left[0, 1\right]$, where $ij$ is the pixel coordinate.
 The user could then apply an appropriate threshold on $P$ to acquire the binary CR mask.

-Binary cross entropy (BCE) is commonly used to optimize classification models, and \texttt{deepCR} \citep{2020ApJ...889...24Z} used it to calculate the loss between the prediction $P$ and the ground-truth CR mask $Y$:
+Binary cross entropy (BCE) is commonly used to optimize classification models, which can also be used to calculate the loss between the prediction $P$ and the ground-truth CR mask $Y$:

 where the ground-truth mask $Y$ is defined as $Y_{ij}=1 $ for CR pixels and $Y_{ij}=0$ for non-CR pixels.
-The first term $Y_{ij}\log(P_{ij})$ measures the loss for CR pixels, while the second term becomes $0$ when $Y_{ij}=1$.
-The second loss term measures non-CR pixels, when $Y_{ij}=0$.
-The optimization objective is to minimize the total loss, which is the sum of the two loss terms to account for both CR and non-CR classes.
+The first term $Y_{ij}\log(P_{ij})$ measures the loss for CR pixels and second term for non-CR pixels.
+The optimization objective is to minimize their sum to account for both CR and non-CR classes.

-The low CR rates in LCO data lead to the class-imbalance issue \citep{BUDA2018249} which causes the non-CR loss to dominate the total loss.
-Training on \textit{LCO} imaging data, we observed that the effective losses from the two terms in Equation~\ref{eq:bce} have a ratio of $\sim$1:6300 (averaged over 10 random experiments), with the second term (non-CR loss) dominating the optimization objective.
+The low CR rates in LCO data causes the non-CR loss to dominate the total loss.
+Training on \textit{LCO} imaging data, the observed losses from the two terms in Equation~\ref{eq:bce} have a ratio of $\sim$1:6300 (averaged over 10 random experiments), with the second term (non-CR loss) dominating the optimization objective.
 This verifies the class-balance issue.
-Therefore, we make a hypothesis that the network will rapidly learn an incorrect function which predicts $0$ (not CR) for all pixels since this is the quickest path to minimize the total loss.
-Close observation to the training process proved our hypothesis correct: regardless of the initialization, the model trained with BCE loss predicts $\sim$0.0 for all pixels in just a few iterations, i.e.,\ the incorrect function is learned because loss from the second term dominates the optimization objective.

 Furthermore, background pixels are the culprit for an extra layer of imbalance within the non-CR class.
 From dark background to bright sources, the non-CR class often covers the image's entire dynamic range (see example in Fig.~\ref{fig:median_mask}a,b).
 Although both labeled as $0$ in $Y$ (Fig.~\ref{fig:median_mask}c), the lopsided numerical difference between background and sources in fact creates two sub-classes within the non-CR class to introduce inconsistency, making the training path even more convoluted.
-Close observation to the training process proved us right again: followed by learning the aforementioned incorrect functional that predicts $\sim$0.0 for all pixels, we observe the model's prediction for both source and CR pixels approaching 1.0 (CR) simultaneously, i.e., as the model revises itself from the first incorrect function, it learns a second incorrect function that tend to predict all bright objects as CRs.